25 Websites and Job Boards for Hiring a Company Blogger

 General job boards are a great place to find bloggers, particularly for remote jobs, because you're able to reach a huge audience with them.
 You might not always find the best bloggers, but you should be able to find competent people you can train to work within your needs.

-Job Search on Indeed
+Job Search On Indeed

 CraigslistCraigslist is the world's largest website for classified ads, and they have an entire section for writing and editing jobs.
 My recommendation is to post on multiple craigslist boards; one for your local region and one each in the major metropolitan areas, like New York or San Diego.
 Many freelancers only check the major metro areas, so if you just post to your local area you'd never find them.
 On the other hand, if you want someone you can meet in person, posting in the local region can be the best option.